ABOUT ME

 How can we build AI products that solve real problems, not just showcase capabilities?

-I'm an AI Product Manager obsessed with architecting systems that automate the repetitive to unlock human potential.
+I'm an AI product builder focused on turning messy workflows into practical systems people can use.
 My journey from sales to a Product Solutions Architect at Google was driven by a single question: "How can this be better?"
-Today, I bridge the gap between complex model orchestration and human-centric design.
+Today, I work between product judgement, workflow design, and hands-on implementation.

-The Strategy: I believe the AI revolution requires active refinement of systems to prevent hallucinations and ensure accuracy.
-I utilize RAG Ops to benchmark diverse LLMs, identifying the "Goldilocks" zone of performance, latency, and cost.
-I use AI agents to move from concept to image-ready mockups, communicating ideas where traditional resources fall short.
-And I build custom tools to clean and structure messy web data, ensuring RAG systems are fed only high-fidelity information.
+The Strategy: Useful AI products need active refinement, source quality, and clear failure handling.
+I use RAG Ops to benchmark LLMs across performance, latency, and cost.
+I use AI agents to move from concept to image-ready mockups where they speed up product thinking.
+I also build tools to clean and structure messy web data so RAG systems are fed higher-quality information.

-How I Build: I leverage a high-velocity cycle using custom agents for PRDs/TRDs, Cursor for building, and Vercel for deployment.
-I architect RAG Operations to manage the delicate trade-offs between model precision and response speed.
-I design AI solutions that solve specific high-friction challenges to create a more usable experience for everyone—what I call the "Curb-Cut Effect."
+How I Build: I work in a fast loop using custom agents for PRDs and technical plans, Cursor for building, and Vercel for deployment.
+I design RAG Operations around the trade-offs between model precision and response speed.
+I focus on specific high-friction challenges, then simplify the workflow once the useful path is clear.

 Beyond enterprise work, I'm growing The Tenant's Voice, my own 0-to-1 AI social good project that helps users navigate complex legal systems.
 With 50+ daily active users and up to 90% success rates in deposit disputes, it's proof that production-grade AI can serve both business and social impact.
 (Explore my AI Product Lab)

-I'm not a developer; I'm a product manager who understands the 'how' and applies the latest AI tools to solve real problems.
+I'm not a software engineer by trade; I'm a product builder who understands enough of the how to prototype, test, and simplify real systems.
 What happens when AI systems fail silently?
 How do we design for explainability from day one?
 These are the questions that drive my work.